top of page

 The SEIA launched the National PV Recycling Program and has designated Preferred Recycling Partners that meet the SEIA’s standards.
 Solar inverters are commonly recycled with electronic waste and racking systems with similar metal scrap.
 As more solar installations reach the end of their useful lives, the ease of recycling component parts will hopefully equally improve.

-How Much Does It Cost To Decommission A Commercial Solar System?
+Costs To Decommission A Commercial Solar System

 Some of the most labor-intensive aspects of removing the solar equipment include dismantling and removing the racking system and removing ground screws and power poles.
 If you’re creating a decommissioning plan for the future, also factor in inflation.